Improved Latent Tree Induction with Distant Supervision via Span Constraints: Appendix

 In the main text, we mention the most closely related work for training DIORA with our PS-SVM objective.
 Here we cover other work not discussed.
 Unsupervised parsing has a long and dense history, and we hope this section provides context to the state of the field, our contribution in this paper, and can serve as a guide for the interested researcher.

-\paragraph{History of unsupervised parsing over the last thirty years} As early as 1990, researcher were using corpus statistics to induce grammar, not unlike how our span constraints based on PMI are derived \cite{brill-etal-1990-deducing} --- at this point the Penn Treebank was still in progress of being annotated.
+\paragraph{History of unsupervised parsing over the last thirty years} As early as 1990, researcher were using corpus statistics to induce grammar, not unlike how our span constraints based on PMI are derived \cite{brill-etal-1990-deducing} --- at this point the Penn Treebank was still being built.
 Other techniques focused on optimizing sentence likelihood with probabilistic context-free grammars, although with limited success \cite{lari1990estimation,Carroll1992TwoEO,pereira-schabes-1992-inside}.
-Later work exploited the statistics between phrases and their context \cite{Clark2001UnsupervisedIO,Klein2001NaturalLG}, but the most promising practical progress in this line of work was not seen until 15+ years later.
+Later work exploited the statistics between phrases and contexts \cite{Clark2001UnsupervisedIO,Klein2001NaturalLG}, but the most promising practical progress was not seen until 15+ years later.

 In the mid 2010s, many papers were published about neural models for language that claimed to induce tree-like structure, albeit none made strong claims about unsupervised parsing. \citet{Williams2018DoLT} analyzed these models and discovered a negative result.
 Despite their tree-structured inductive bias, when measured against ground truth parse trees from the Penn Treebank these models did only slightly better than random and were not competitive with earlier work grammar induction.
 Shortly after, \citet{shen2017neural} developed a neural language model with a tree-structured attention pattern and \citet{htut-etal-2018-grammar} demonstrated its effectiveness at unsupervised parsing, the first positive result for a neural model.
 In quick succession, more papers were published with improve results and new neural architectures \cite[inter alia]{shen2018ordered,Diora,kim2019compound,kim-etal-2019-unsupervised,cao-etal-2020-unsupervised}, some of which we include as baselines in Table \ref{tab:parsing_entities}.
 Perhaps one of the more interesting work was improved performance of unsupervised parsing with PCFG when parameterized as a neural model (Neural PCFG; \citealp{kim2019compound}).
 These results suggest that the modern NLP machinery has made unsupervised parsing more viable, yet it is still not clear which of the newly ubiquitous tools (word vectors, contextual language models, adaptive optimizers, etc.) makes the biggest impact.